Nationalism, Its Characteristics, History, and Examples

 Other countries build it around a shared language, religion, culture, or set of social values.
 The nation emphasizes shared symbols, folklore, and mythology.
 Shared music, literature, and sports further strengthen nationalism.

 Nationalists' feeling of superiority differentiates their nationalism from patriotism.
 The latter equates to pride in one's country and a willingness to defend it.
 Nationalism extends that to arrogance and potential military aggression.
-Nationalists believe they have a right to extend power over another nation because they are superior.
+Nationalists believe they have a right to dominate another nation because of their superiority.
 They feel they are doing the conquered a favor.

 Nationalism didn't arise until the seventeenth century.
 Before that, people focused on their local town, kingdom, or even religion.
 The nation-state began in 1658 with the Treaty of Westphalia.
 It ended the 30 Years War between the Holy Roman Empire and various German groups.

 The Great Depression created economic conditions so harsh that most countries adopted nationalism as a defense.
-Fascist leaders like Adolf Hitler in Germany and Benito Mussolini in Italy used nationalism to override individual self-interest.
-They subjugated the welfare of the general population to achieve social goals.
+Fascist leaders like Adolf Hitler in Germany and Benito Mussolini in Italy used nationalism to override individual self-interest, subjugating the welfare of the general population to achieve social goals.

 World War II convinced the Allied nations to endorse global cooperation.
 The World Bank, the United Nations, and the World Trade Organization were just three of many global groups.
 In the 1990s, Europe's nations formed the European Union.
 Nationalism became dangerous, and globalism became salvation.

 In the 21st century, nationalism returned after the Great Recession.
-In 2014, India elected Hindu nationalist Nahrendra Modi.
+In 2014, India elected Hindu nationalist Narendra Modi.
 In 2015, Vladimir Putin rallied Russians to invade Ukraine to "save" ethnic Russians.
 In 2016, the United Kingdom voted to Brexit, the British exit from the EU.

 In 2016, the United States elected populist Donald Trump to the presidency.
 Trump's policies follow a type of "half-baked, spurious nationalism," according to Senator John McCain, R-AZ.
 Trump and his former adviser Steve Bannon advocate economic nationalism.

 Economic nationalism is a form of nationalism that specifically prioritizes domestic businesses.
 It seeks to defend them against multinational corporations that benefit from globalism.
-It advocates protectionism and other trade policies that protect domestic industries.
+It advocates protectionism and other trade policies that protect local industries.
 President Trump espoused economic nationalism when he announced tariffs on steel and Chinese imports.

-Economic nationalism opposes immigration on the grounds that it takes jobs away from domestic workers.
+Economic nationalism opposes immigration because it takes jobs away from domestic workers.
 Trump's immigration policies followed nationalism when he promised to build a wall on the border with Mexico.